SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `NorsettEuler` - First order exponential-RK scheme.
 Fixed timestepping only.
   Alias: `ETD1`.
 - `ETD2` - Second order Exponential Time Differencing method.
 Fixed timestepping only.
+- `ETDRK2` - 2nd order exponential-RK scheme.
+Fixed timestepping only.
+- `ETDRK3` - 3rd order exponential-RK scheme.
+Fixed timestepping only.
 - `ETDRK4` - 4th order exponential-RK scheme.
 Fixed timestepping only.
 - `HochOst4` - 4th order exponential-RK scheme with stiff order 4.
 Fixed
   timestepping only.
-- `Exprb32` - 3rd order adaptive Exponential-Rosenbrock scheme.
+- `Exprb32` - 3rd order adaptive Exponential-Rosenbrock scheme (broken at the moment).
-- `Exprb43` - 4th order adaptive Exponential-Rosenbrock scheme.
+- `Exprb43` - 4th order adaptive Exponential-Rosenbrock scheme (broken at the moment).

+Except for `ETD2`, all methods come with these options, which can be set in the methods'
+constructor:

+- `krylov` - boolean, default: `false`.
+Determines whether Krylov approximation or operator caching is used, the latter only available for semilinear problems.
+- `m` - integer, default: `30`.
+Controls the size of Krylov subsapce.
+- `iop` - integer, default: `0`.
+If not zero, determines the length of the incomplete orthogonalization procedure (IOP) [^1].
+Note that if the linear operator/jacobian is hermitian, then the Lanczos algorithm will always be used and the IOP setting is ignored.

 #### Exponential Propagation Iterative Runge-Kutta Methods (EPIRK)